KaioFelps/inertia-rust/examples/actix_ssr/README.md

 - **actix-files** for serving static assets;
 - **Node.js** for server-side rendering.

+## What to learn with this example app?
+Within this example project, you can learn how to:

+- Setup Inertia Rust + Vite Rust + Template Resolver
+    - src/config/inertia.rs
+    - src/config/vite.rs
+    - www/root.hbs

+- Setup the most important middlewares to extract the full power from Inertia Rust + Actix Web:
+    - src/config/file_session.rs
+    - src/middlewares/garbage_collector.rs
+    - src/middlewares/reflash_temporary_session.rs
+    - src/server.rs

+- Get an idea of how to serve your bundle assets on production
+    - src/server.rs
+    - src/config/vite.rs

+- Setup Vite for development and production
+    - vite.config.js

 ## Running
 #### Development
 For running the project in **development** mode, you'll need to processes: one to